Best Dog Foods For Maltese Dogs

 Product Info

-- Good palatability to encourage your dog to eat
+• Good palatability will encourage your dog to eat

-- Omega fatty acids keep your Maltese’s skin and coat healthy
+• Omega fatty acids keep your pups skin and coat healthy

 For example, the kibble is easy for your little dog to grip and chew.
-EPA and DHA promote healthy skin and coat.
+Promotes healthy skin and coat.
 Highly-digestible liver-enriched inhibitory protein helps reduce stool odor.

-This recipe is formulated for Maltese over 10 months of age.
+This recipe is formulated for all ages of Maltipoo

 Purina Pro Plan Focus Adult Toy Breed Formula